LingResCtr/dead-languages-corpus/README.md

 ### Dataset Summary

-A data set of historical Indo-European languages, from the Linguistics Research Center at the University of Texas at Austin.
+A data set of historical Indo-European languages, from the [Linguistics Research Center](https://liberalarts.utexas.edu/lrc/) ([LRC](https://liberalarts.utexas.edu/lrc/)) at the [University of Texas at Austin](https://www.utexas.edu/).

 TBD: its intended use and the supported tasks.